 From the President

 Thank you for taking to the time to read about your professional association.
 Please send questions, suggestions, or ideas to me at firstname.lastname@example.org.
 Your feedback is always appreciated.
-Have a great start to your school year!
+I am looking forward to seeing you in January!